ankicommunity/anki-sync-server-rs/README.md

 ### build from source
-1.make sure Rust and its toolchains are installed. follow [this link](https://www.rust-lang.org/tools/install) using rustup to install.
+1. make sure Rust and its toolchains are installed. follow [this link](https://www.rust-lang.org/tools/install) using rustup to install.
-2.open terminal,clone github repo.
+2. open terminal,clone github repo.
 `git clone https://github.com/dobefore/anki-sync-server-rs.git `
-3.run build command
+3. run build command
 `cargo build --release`
 ## Setting up Anki

 #### Anki 2.1(install add from ankiweb)
+Tools -> Add-ons

 1. on add-on window,click `Get Add-ons` and fill in the textbox with the code  `358444159`